 YYYY, MM and DD are the year, month and day that the document becomes effective.

-script elementsπbody elementπThe body element shall consist of an ordered sequence of section elements, as specified at Table 1.
+body element🔗The body element shall consist of an ordered sequence of section elements to create their respective clauses, as specified at Table 1.

 |---|---|